chaseries/vue-starter/README.md

-# es2015 Starter
+# Vue Starter

 ## Why

-A tiny repository for easily experimenting with modern JavaScript.
+A tiny repository for easily experimenting with modern Vue.

 ## How